navidrome/website/content/en/docs/Getting started/telemetry.md

 ## How to Opt Out

 Data collection is enabled by default.
-To disable it, you can either set a configuration option [to disable telemetry](/docs/usage/configuration-options/#available-options) or select to opt-out during the first-time setup from a new database.
-Note that the config option will always take priority over whatever may have been set during first-time setup.
+To disable this telemetry, you can set `EnableInsightsCollector` or `EnableExternalServices` [configuration option](/docs/usage/configuration-options/#available-options) to false.